-PHYS 352 Mechanics II (3, S09)
+PHYS 352 Mechanics II

 Newton's Laws and conservation laws will be reviewed, followed by an examination of Hamilton's Principle and the Lagrangian formulation of mechanics.
 Using these tools, topics such as central force motion, dynamics of systems of particles and rigid bodies, and coupled oscillations and normal modes will be explored.
-Prerequisite: PHYS 250 or 251.
-MATH 261 recommended pre/co-requisite.
+Prerequisite: PHYS 251.